Mastering Modern Protection, Configuring Intune App Protection Policies in 2025 (Part 2)

 Key Risks:

-• Lack of governance policies for AI interactions
+• Lack of visibility into AI interactions

 • Sensitivity labels deployed across SharePoint, OneDrive, and Teams